 Bad angles in soccer aren’t all that bad if you know how to use them.
 Sometimes, like when a defender is screening the keeper, a bad angle can turn into a good scoring opportunity.
-If you’re in on goal and off to the far right or left, at a bad angle, hit the ball hard and low, try to force the keeper to make a save.
+If you’re in on goal and off to the far right or left, at a bad angle, hit the ball hard and low, try to force the goalkeeper to make a save.
 Get your shot on goal at least.

-If the keeper can’t save the shot the ball will most likely bobble into the middle of the goal box where players will be crashing the area looking to knock home the rebound.
+If the keeper can’t save the shot the ball will most likely bobble into the middle of the goal box where other players will be crashing the area looking to knock home the rebound.
 What’s also surprising is just how many times shots go through the defenders legs as they try to block a shot.

 Use this bad angle to your advantage.
 Here are a few ideas:

-Or, if you’re at the bad angle, wind up like your going to shoot the ball but cut the ball back to your other foot and bend the ball into the far corner.
+Or, if you’re at the bad angle, wind up like you are going to shoot the ball but cut the ball back to your other foot and bend the ball into the far corner.
 This is what Blanco did recently in the MLS All-Star game.
 That’s Scott Parker getting embarrassed on the cut back.

-You’d think an English Premier League level player like Parker would know to stand the player up and would at least ascribe to this tenent of good defense when going up against a player of Blanco’s caliber.
+You’d think an English Premier League level player like Parker would know to stand the player up and would at least ascribe to this tenant of good defense when going up against a player of Blanco’s caliber.
 A player who’s known for doing the unexpected.
 Take a look at the goal in the video below.